IAmKio/BeaconPush-PHP-CodeIgniter/README.md

 ...unless you really want to.

-Once you've got that rocking and rolling (you'll know you've done something wrong if you get an error!) you can just use this in your controllers:
+Once you've got that rocking and rolling (you'll know you've done something wrong if you get an error) you can just use this in your controllers:

 	$this->beaconpush->function_name(arg1, arg2, arg3, etc);